When the winter is over and the cherry blossoms come into bloom, a big event is held in Inuyama, Aichi prefecture.

 First of all, let’s see the digest movie of Inuyama Festival as reference.
 (2 min 20 sec)

-I think you can catch the outline of the festival.
+I think you can catch the outline of the festival with this.

-Schedule of Inuyama festival in 2019Every year the Inuyama Festival in spring is held on the first Saturday of April and the following Sunday.
+Schedule of Inuyama festival in 2022Every year the Inuyama Festival in spring is held on the first Saturday of April and the following Sunday.

-The first day is called “Shingaku-sai”, and the second day is called “Hongaku-sai”.
+The first day is called “Shigaku-sai”, and the second day is called “Hongaku-sai”.
+“Sai” means festival in Japanese.

-In usual, the period of Inuyama Festival is overlapped the best season to appreciate the cherry blossoms.
+In usual, the period of the festival is overlapped the best season of the cherry blossoms.

 When will cherry blossom be in full blooming?Inuyama is located in Nagoya district.